Jibran-shah/foodShop/README.md

 ## 🚀 Features
 - 📖 Browse a dynamic restaurant menu with images, prices, and item descriptions
-- 🛒 Add, remove, and update items in the cart in real time
-- 📦 Place food orders online with delivery or pickup options
-- 🔍 Filter or search menu items easily
 - 📱 Mobile-responsive design for seamless use on any device
 - ⚛️ Built with React components for a fast, interactive UI